ebullient/obsidian-journal-reflect/README.md

 ## Usage

 Use the command palette to access:
-- **Generate reflection question** - Adds a question at the end of the document
-- **Generate reflection at cursor** - Adds a question at the current cursor position
+- **Generate reflection question** - Adds a question at your cursor position

 Reflection questions appear as blockquotes (>) in your journal.
+Position your cursor where you want the reflection to appear.

 ## Configuration